IN SAN RAMON

-Types of Dental Implants in San Ramon
+Types of Dental Inserts

+At our San Ramon, Ca office, we have different options to meet each patient’s needs.
 Here is a brief description of each type of implant available:

-- Single Tooth – This involves having one tooth replaced.
+· Single Tooth – This involves having one tooth replaced.

-- Fixed Bridge On Implants – In the case that two, three or four teeth need to be replaced, more than one titanium screw is inserted into the jaw.
+· Fixed Bridge On Implants – In the case that two, three or four teeth need to be replaced, more than one titanium screw is inserted into the jaw.
 The replacement crowns are created as a bridge and attached to the implants.

-- Over-Denture – This involves two or more implant procedures to replace significant tooth loss.
+· Over-Denture – This involves two or more implant procedures to replace significant tooth loss.
 These can be removed if necessary.

 Getting dental implants requires the use of local anesthesia.
 While it is surgery, it is no more painful than other dental procedures.
 Most people have only minor discomfort, but the amount of pain varies from person to person.